 I cannot tell you how pleased I was this past week when I received word from Todd Federman advising that, at long last, one of North Coast Angel Fund’s portfolio companies, Assurex, is in the process of being acquired.

-While the details of the transaction are either not yet available or confidential, suffice it to say that it is truly gratifying that after approximately ten years of investing literally millions of investor dollars into literally dozens of promising Ohio based startup businesses, a first such business will be experiencing a liquidity event.
+While the details of the transaction are either not yet available or confidential, suffice it to say that it is truly gratifying that after approximately ten years of investing literally millions of dollars into literally dozens of promising Ohio based startup businesses, a first such business will be experiencing a liquidity event.

 The founders of and investors in Assurex might finally recoup their investments or even make a profit.

-This is great news not only for the founders of and investors in Assurex but it will hopefully signal the coming of more liquidity events for more North Coast Angel Fund portfolio companies.
+This acquisition is great news not only for the founders of and investors in Assurex but it will hopefully signal the coming of more liquidity events for more North Coast Angel Fund portfolio companies.

 With a series of such liquidity events we might hope to see an increased interest on the part of local investors in investing in local startups as well as interest on the part of investors from other areas in investing in startups in this region.